DenisStad/xx-configuration/README.md

 };
 ```

-Load the configurations in you app.js file
+Load the configurations in your app.js file

 ```
 App.load("configuration/load");